 How does psychoanalysis work?

-Psychoanalysis provides a unique space for you to explore your thoughts freely, without censorship or judgement.
-By talking openly, often about what might seem insignificant or contradictory, we begin to uncover unconscious patterns that shape our experiences and struggles.
+Psychoanalysis provides a unique space to speak freely.
+By allowing throughts to emerge, even those that seem trivial, contradictory or unimportant, we might begin to uncover unconscious patterns that shape your experience.
 Through this process, we can work towards lasting change, rather than focusing solely on managing symptoms.
-Each journey is personal and unfolds at its own pace.
+Each analytic journey is personal and unfolds at its own pace.

-Why do you offer a 15-minute psychotherapy consultation online?
+Why do you offer a free 15-minute psychotherapy consultation online?

-I offer a free 15-minute online consultation to discuss your reasons for seeking psychotherapy, the fee, and whether we might be a good fit.
+I offer a free 15-minute online consultation to discuss your reasons for seeking psychotherapy, the fee, and whether we might be a good fit in therapeutic work.
 It’s a chance to ask questions and get a sense of how I work before committing to a full session.
-It may seem like a short time, but it's enough to get a feel for whether we want to proceed.
-Keeping it online ensures flexibility and accessibility.
 If we decide to work together, I’ll email my terms and conditions, covering confidentiality, sessions, cancellations, and payment.
 The first full session marks the start of our work and may also serve as a consultation period, depending on how the process unfolds.

 What is your psychotherapy training?

-My training as a psychoanalytic psychotherapist is extensive and rigorous, requiring several years of academic study, clinical practice, and personal analysis.
-It includes working with clients under regular supervision and ensuring my practice is ethical and reflective.
+My training as a psychoanalytic psychotherapist is extensive and rigorous, requiring long years of academic study, clinical practice, and personal analysis.
+It includes working with clients under regular supervision to ensure my practice is ethical and reflective.
 Additionally, I continuously engage with psychoanalytic literature and ongoing professional development to deepen my understanding and refine my work as a psychotherapist.

 How long does psychoanalysis take?